elihe999/elihe999/README.md

 ### Hi there 👋 I'm Yili HE.
 You can call me ELI.

-- 🔭 I’m currently working on GS
+- 🔭 I’m currently working on Big Data Develop Team
-- 🌱 I’m currently learning Frontend and PHP
+- 🌱 I’m currently learning Big Data and PHP
 - 😄 I’m currently interesting IT career planning at software engineering.

 Frontend: